 Step 13b: Using a large straw squeeze it to an oval shape and use that to cut away a portion from the tiny black oval you cut from the nose.

-Step 14: Using a pallet knife or another object so not to distort the shape, place the nose off-center below the eyes.
+Step 14: Using a pallet knife or another object as not to distort the shape, place the nose off-center below the eyes.

 Step 15a: Roll a small thin line (about 1.5 inch on this cake) of black fondant to that both ends tapper off.